ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-deployment.md

 Open the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com), then select **Infrastructure > Network > Gateway Appliances > Create Gateway**.
 * Gateway vendor - Juniper
 * Gateway Appliance
    * Hostname - Provide hostname for node 1 in the gateway cluster.
 For example, `gateway01`.
-Select a hostname consistent with the existing vCenter Server naming convention since the vSRX nodes are manually added to the vCenter Server AD/DNS server for hostname resolution.
+Select a hostname consistent with the existing {{site.data.keyword.vcf-auto-short}} naming convention since the vSRX nodes are manually added to the {{site.data.keyword.vcf-auto-short}} AD/DNS server for hostname resolution.
    * Domain - Enter the applicable domain name for the gateway cluster.
-For example, `myvcsdomain.local`, where `myvcsdomain.local` is the domain that is assigned to the previously deployed vCenter Server instance.
+For example, `myvcsdomain.local`, where `myvcsdomain.local` is the domain that is assigned to the previously deployed {{site.data.keyword.vcf-auto-short}} instance.
    * Select High availability.
       * HA hostname - Provide hostname for node 2 in the gateway cluster.
 For example, `gateway02`.
-Select a hostname consistent with the existing vCenter Server naming convention since the vSRX nodes are manually added to the vCenter Server AD/DNS server for hostname resolution.
+Select a hostname consistent with the existing {{site.data.keyword.vcf-auto-short}} naming convention since the vSRX nodes are manually added to the {{site.data.keyword.vcf-auto-short}} AD/DNS server for hostname resolution.
       * HA Domain - Verify that this value is the same domain name that is provided for node1.
 For example, `myvcsdomain.local`
 * Location
    * Select geography, for example, `NA South`
    * Select dataCenter, for example, `Dallas 10`
 * POD
-   * Select POD where existing vCenter Server instance is deployed to.
+   * Select POD where existing {{site.data.keyword.vcf-auto-short}} instance is deployed to.
 For example, `dal10.pod01`
-   * Ensure that you order the vSRX in the same POD as your vCenter Server instance.
+   * Ensure that you order the vSRX in the same POD as your {{site.data.keyword.vcf-auto-short}} instance.
 VLANs don't span PODs so you must deploy to the correct POD.
    * Determining `SoftLayer_Network_Pod`

    The setting `SoftLayer_Network_Pod` refers to a portion of a data center that share a Backend Customer Router (BCR) and usually a front-end counterpart that is known as a Frontend Customer Router (FCR).
 A Pod primarily denotes a logical location within the network and the physical aspects that support networks, in contrast to representing a specific physical location.